Learning Speed Adaptation for Flight in Clutter: Reinforcement Learning for the Outer-loop Policy

 \subsection{Reward Function}

-As described in section \ref{sec:3}, we design the reward function to maximize agility and minimize collision loss.
-For practical considerations, we further divide the reward function into four parts: the agility term, the smoothing term, the tracking error term, and the (sparse) collision term: where the specific forms of the smoothing, tracking error and collision terms are for some $\lambda_{\textnormal{smoothing}}>0$, $\lambda_{\textnormal{error}}>0$, and $\lambda_{\textnormal{danger}}>0$.
+As described in section \ref{sec:3}, we design the reward function to maximize traversal speed and minimize collision loss.
+For practical considerations, we further divide the reward function into four parts: the speed term, as follows: